othersideoflearning/portfolio/Can description determine the price/readme.md

 - **brand_name:** Brand name of the product.
 - **Shipping:** 1 if the seller pays and 0 if buyer pays the shipping fee by buyer.
 - **item_description:** the full description of the item.
-- **price:** The price that the item.
+- **Price:** The price of an object.
 Price is the target variable for this analysis.
-The unit of price is in USD.
+The unit of cost is in USD.

-***Evaluation Metric:***
+## Evaluation Metric
-Root Mean Squared Logarithmic Error choosed for this analysis.
+Root Mean Squared Logarithmic Error choose as an evaluation metric for this analysis.

 The mathematical formula for RMSLE is